Leaking Pond Repair Service

 Leaking Concrete Pond

 Concrete ponds used to be very popular before the introduction of quality pond liner.
 They still have their place today for certain needs; like all materials though, they can perish with age.
 Cracks can sometimes form causing areas to corrode away.
 Any damaged areas should be repaired with concrete and then sealed using G4 a polyurethane based stone and concrete sealant mixture.
+Better still have it fiber glassed.

 Leaking Pond Repair Contact